 Detailed specifications described in this Annex are developed around a “Global Core Specification” (GCS), which is related to externally developed materials incorporated by specific references for a specific technology.
 The process and use of the GCS, references, and related notifications and certifications are found as Document IMT-2020/20.

 The IMT-2020 standards contained in this section are derived from the global core specification for 3GPP 5G-SRIT contained at IMT-2020 Global Core Specifications.
-The following notes apply to the sections below:
+(EDITOR’s NOTE: The url link for the referenced “IMT-2020 Global Core Specifications” is updated to align with the GCS for this revision which is designated as M.2150-2.
+This note shall be removed in WP 5D Mtg #44) The following notes apply to the sections below:

 1) The identified Transposing Organizations should make their reference material available from their website.